alphanodes/additionals/docs/dashboards.rst

 Edit project dashboard
 ++++++++++++++++++++++

-Users with appropriate permission can edit an existing dashboard by clicking the "Edit dashboard" link to open the edit window.
+Users with appropriate permission can edit an existing dashboard by clicking the "Edit dashboard" link in the "Actions" menu to open the edit window.
 What fields are displayed also depends on the permission the role your user has.

 .. figure::  images/dashboard-edit-project.png
    :align:   center